 Water Sustainability Measures

-Another conservation method being implemented is to decrease water use and waste by capturing rain from the roof and surrounding grounds and gray water from the sinks, storing the water in tanks, treating the water, and reusing it to flush toilets in the new science facility.
+Another conservation method being implemented is to decrease water use and waste by capturing rainwater from the roof and surrounding grounds of Science Hall, as well as gray water from the sinks, storing the water in tanks, treating the water and re-using it to flush toilets Science Hall, as illustrated below.